SalientPharaoh/Python_Sql_Project_One/README.md

 # Python_Sql_Project_One
-Data entry and accessing using python and structured query language
+Data entry and accessing using python and structured query language(sql)

 The functions of the code:-
   Manage the SQL database using python.